fkordon/GaNyMEDE/README.md

 Warnings
 --------

-All of this is at a quite early stage, even if development started one year ago... a lot of modification was done and there is a need for setting up a more proper version.
+All of this is at a quite early stage, even if development started in 2014... a lot of modification was done and there is a need for setting up a more proper version.

 Sorry, most of it is still in french (procrastination and lack of time ;-).
 I have added some "readme.txt" files in